Entertainment And News

 41. Cloverfield

 On the eve of his farewell party, a man and his friends are blindsided by a gigantic monster terrorizing New York City.
-Pieced together with “footage” from a camera, the group try to rescue their friend before the military destroys the area.
+Pieced together with “footage” from a camera, the group tries to rescue their friend before the military destroys the area.
 Be warned: if you have motion sickness, you may not want to put this on.

 42. The Amityville Horror

-A remake of the 1979 film, based on mass murderer Ronald DeFeo Jr., a family moves into a new home on Long Island, unaware of the gruesome events that took place.
+In a remake of the 1979 film, based on mass murderer Ronald DeFeo Jr., a family moves into a new home on Long Island, unaware of the gruesome events that took place.
 Soon, they begin seeing things, with one family member becoming dangerously affected.

 43. Devil